Aug 01, 2014 Bag of Nouns Activity for Review, Reinforcement of Content, Formative Assessment, and Fun!

 - This goes on until the timer reaches one minute.
 When the minute is up, the team adds up all of the nouns they were able to guess and receives a point for each one.

-- The next team goes up and repeats this with the remaining words in the bag.
+- The next team repeats this with the remaining words in the container.

 - Depending on time you might just play one round each per team, or round one continues until each player on each team has had a turn describing the nouns to his teammates.

-- In round two of the game players proceed in the same way, this time using only one word to describe their noun rather than full sentence descriptions.
+- In round two of the game, players proceed in the same way; however, this time they are limited to using one word descriptions.
 Teammates should try to remember the nouns from the previous round to help them guess.

-- In round three, players must make their teammates guess the noun without using any words at all, but by acting out the word instead.
+- In round three, players try to make their teammates guess the noun without using any words at all, but by acting out the word instead.
 At the end of the three rounds, the team with the most points wins.

-Reference: A number of the teachers who have attended my workshops have shared this as one of their favorites.
+Reference: A number of the educators and trainers who have attended my workshops have shared this as one of their favorites.
 There are a number of variations posted on word game and party game websites.
 Thank you to Averill McDowell, Kelly Cook, Kit Farnsworth, Mary Bouchard and Becca Schutz for sharing variations of this activity during recent summer courses and workshops.